GHG Net-Zero in the Product Life Cycle

 The Carbon Neutrality Strategy Roadmap is an action implementation plan designed to help us achieve our target of reducing plant GHG emissions by 50% (compared to FY2020 levels) by the year 2030.
 It was designed with consideration of the actual conditions on the ground across our five global regions of Japan, the Americas, China, Asia, and Europe & Africa.
 Working together with each region, we are working to examine which improvement items can, or should be implemented globally, and are promoting activities that contribute to the realization of our GHG target.

-Reduce GHG emissions in the life cycle of Toyota Boshoku products by reducing weights
+Reduce GHG Emissions in the Life Cycle of Toyota Boshoku Products by Reducing Weights

-Toyota Boshoku ascertains GHG emissions in the life cycle of core products, from their manufacture and sale to their usage and eventual disposal, and then takes action to reduce these emissions as a means to promote more environmentally friendly products.
+Toyota Boshoku ascertains GHG emissions in the life cycle of core products, from their manufacture and sale to their installation in vehicles, usage and eventual disposal, and then takes action to reduce these emissions as a means to promote more environmentally friendly products.
 Out of all the stages in the life cycle mentioned above, the majority of CO2 emissions arise during a product’s usage.
 Thus, we put great effort into actions that can improve fuel efficiency and reduce emissions, such as promotion of reductions to the size or weight of products.

 Click here to learn more about Toyota Boshoku’s efforts to create door trims with high impact resistance and lower weight.